Pulmonary edema is an abnormal buildup of fluid in the lungs. This buildup of fluid leads to shortness of breath.

 Pulmonary edema is almost always treated in the emergency room or hospital.
 You may need to be in an intensive care unit (ICU).

-The cause of edema should be identified and treated quickly.
+The cause of pulmonary edema should be identified and treated quickly.
 For example, if a heart attack has caused the condition, it must be treated right away.

 Medicines that may be used include: